shrutisachan08/evm_fraud_detection_model/readme.md

 * XGBoostClassifier : It is  for its performance and speed, especially on structured/tabular data.
 It handles missing values internally , prevents overfitting and improves generalization and it is comparatively efficient over other boosting algorithms.
-* Cross-validation Scores : Determination of cross-validation scores for RandomForestClassifier , AdaBoostClassifier and XGBoostClassifier ensured that model performance is stable and not dependent on train-test split , helped in tuning the parameters and provides reliable measure of predictive power for adaboost and also improved efficiency for XGBoost by maximum use of availaible data and better estimation.
 ### Accuracy of different alogrithms applied
 * RandomForestClassifier : 100%
 * Logistic Regression Score : 60%
 * AdaBoostClassifier : 100%
 * XGBoost Classifier : 100%
-* Cross-validation scores for :
-XGBoostClassifier : [1.
-1. 1.
-0.92857143 0.85714286]
-AdaBoostClassifier : [1.
-1. 1.
-0.92857143 0.85714286]
-RandomForestClassifier : [1.
-1. 1.
-0.92857143 0.85714286]